damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 lines of the master checklist, paste the private email address of the hire in there and /cc @rspeicher, @jacobvosmaer, @patricio, @ernst, @brittany, and @tiffanie.
 * [ ] Hiring manager is (FILL IN WITH @ HANDLE), buddy is (FILL IN WITH @HANDLE (Nominate someone preferably in similar timezone but different functional group)), and People Ops is tackled by (FILL IN WITH @ HANDLE).
 * [ ] Robert/Jacob/Ernst: create Google account, `firstname[at]gitlab.com` or `initial(s)[at]gitlab.com`, email instructions to private email address, comment with private email below this issue, turn off [2FA enforcement](https://admin.google.com/gitlab.com/AdminHome#ServiceSettings/notab=1&service=securitysetting&subtab=org) and schedule reenabling it.
 * [ ] New team member: Google does not support 2FA in some countries ([e.g. Nigeria](https://productforums.google.com/forum/#!topic/gmail/3_wcd8tAqdc) ); if that is the case for you, reach out to People Ops to get the initial authentication code sent to a phone in  supported country, after which 2FA will work as normal.
 * [ ] Robert/Jacob/Ernst: inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
 * [ ] Robert/Jacob/Ernst: Create a [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
 * [ ] Robert/Jacob/Ernst: @mention the new team member in this onboarding issue once their dev.gitlab.org account has been made.
 * [ ] Robert/Jacob/Ernst: Add to [Slack](https://gitlab.slack.com/admin).
-* [ ] New team member: provide scan of photo ID to People Ops.
+* [ ] New team member: provide scan of photo ID to People Ops (used for verification and business travel purposes)
 * [ ] New team member: read [Handbooks](https://about.gitlab.com/handbook/), read
 the relevant onboarding pages that are linked from there, and become comfortable with Git and the GitLab workflow.